FAQGURU/FAQGURU/topics/en/azure.md

 * https://www.quora.com/What-are-the-common-questions-asked-in-Microsoft-Azure-interview

 [[↑] Back to top](#Azure)
 ### How to create a Network Security Group and a Network Security Group Rule?
-(Expert)

 ```sh